INM-6/nnmt/README.md

 ```
 pip install git+https://github.com/INM-6/nnmt.git
 ```
-If you are using [conda](https://conda.io/), you can create an environment including LMT:
+If you are using [conda](https://conda.io/), you can create an environment including NNMT:
 ```
 conda env create -f environment.yaml
 ```